joseph-crowley/wolfram-cli/problems/transverse-field-zeroes/NOTES.md

   relationship between y prime and z prime explicit without rotating the full coordinate system.

+Learnings: Wolfram Language for graduate physics

+- Symbolic discipline
+  - Keep parameters as named symbols and set global assumptions for reality and positivity.
+Avoid generating unnamed Unique symbols, which produce unstable logs.
+  - Apply the dispersion relation c equals omega divided by k early when checking partial differential equations.
+This collapses many terms and exposes true zeros.
+  - Write outputs with InputForm to preserve ASCII and make diffs stable.

+- Maxwell workflow patterns
+  - Build the electric field from a transverse seed and deduce the longitudinal component by integrating the negative transverse divergence with respect to the propagation coordinate.
+Track the integration constant explicitly and select the minimal longitudinal field; verify by substituting back into the remaining Maxwell equations.
+  - Use the phasor convention with time factor exp i of k z minus omega t.
+    Under this convention, the magnetic field equals one over i omega times the curl of the electric field, and Ampere reduces to the curl of B equals one over c squared times the time derivative of E. Consistent signs are essential; one mismatch infects all derived relations.

+- Real fields and zero sets
+  - Resolve real and imaginary parts with ComplexExpand after declaring real parameters.
+Do not ask Solve over the real domain while complex units are still present.
+First expand to real trigonometric form, then enforce real equalities.
+  - For loci problems, move to coordinates aligned with the physics.
+The linear change to y prime and the scaled polar mapping in the transverse plane reduce the zero conditions to a constant radius and a phase relation tied to the traveling wave.
+The helix appears as an immediate corollary, with ellipticity set by the x scaling of one over g.

+- Headless robustness
+  - Avoid any dependence on a front end.
+Use Export for plots and write text reports with OpenWrite and WriteString.
+This keeps wolframscript runnable in CI and on Azure batch nodes.

+- Reproducibility and cost hygiene
+  - Emit deterministic ASCII artifacts, avoid notebooks for operational runs, and place all problem files in a confined directory.
+This minimizes merge noise and storage while remaining audit ready.

+- Edge cases and fat tails
+  - The helix radius collapses when the parameter delta tends to values where its sine vanishes; note this degeneracy explicitly.
+The large g asymptotic approximation is controlled but should be validated if g is not truly large.
+Prefer exact symbolic verification of identities to protect against rare numerical pathologies.

 Date: 2025-10-22 16:15:00 PDT
 Command: wolframscript -file problems/transverse-field-zeroes/solve.wls
 Outcome: success; report.txt and sketch.png written